damar-wicaksono/uqtestfuns/joss/paper.md

 During the development phase of a novel method or algorithm, researchers and developers often rely on test functions taken from the literature for validation purposes.
-Afterward, they employ these test functions as a common ground to compare the performance of the novel method against that of the state-of-the-art methods in terms of accuracy and efficiency measures.
+Afterward, they employ these test functions as a fair means to compare the performance of the novel method against that of the state-of-the-art methods in terms of accuracy and efficiency measures.